tonethar/IGME-330-Spring-2023/notes/exam-2-practice-A.md

 	2) Create an ES6 class named Dog.

-	2A) In the constructor of Dog initialize the 2 passed in arguments - name and age - as properties.
+	2A) In the constructor of Dog initialize the 2 passed in arguments - `name` and `age` - as properties.

-	2B) Give the Dog class a bark() method, when called this method will log out "Woof, Woof my name is XXX" where XXX is the value of the .name property of the dog
+	2B) Give the Dog class a `bark()` method, when called this method will log out "Woof, Woof my name is XXX" where XXX is the value of the `.name` property of the dog instance

-	3) Create a new instance of Dog named dog1.
+	3) Create a new instance of Dog named `dog1`.
 Pass in "Wags" and 5 for the name and age.
-	3A) Write code that calls the bark method of dog1
+	3A) Write code that calls the `bark` method of `dog1`

+	4) Create a new object literal named `fancyDog` and set its prototype object to dog1 above.
+	Hint: Use Object.create()
+	4A) Add a `breed` property to `fancyDog` and give it a value of "Bichon Frisé" 4B) Call the `bark` method of `fancyDog` - it should log out "Woof, Woof my name is Wags"

 */